TYRE PRESSURE LOSS WARNING

 The tyre pressures must be adjusted when cold (please refer to the label located on the edge of the driver’s door).

-If tyre pressures cannot be checked when the tyres are cold, the recommended pressures must be increased by 0.2 to 0.3 bar (3 PSI).
+If tyre pressures cannot be checked when the tyres are cold, the recommended pressures should be increased by 0.2 to 0.3 bar (3 PSI).

 Never deflate a hot tyre.